Server Side Config

 - run: another custom command

-Then each allowed repo can choose one of the workflows in their atlantis.yaml
+Then each allowed repo can choose one of the workflows in their atlantis.yaml files:

 # atlantis.yaml